abetwothree / laravel-ts-publish

 Inertia

-When inertia.enabled is on, this package analyzes your HandleInertiaRequests middleware's share() method and generates inertia-config.d.ts — a module augmentation for @inertiajs/core plus a global Inertia.SharedData type, so every Inertia page automatically has fully-typed shared props with no manual typing.
+With inertia.enabled on, the package reads your HandleInertiaRequests middleware's share() method and writes inertia-config.d.ts: a module augmentation for @inertiajs/core plus a global Inertia.SharedData type.
+Every Inertia page gets typed shared props with no manual typing.

 class HandleInertiaRequests extends Middleware { public function share(Request $request): array { return [ ...parent::share($request), 'auth' => ['user' => $request->user()], ]; } }